muhashi/generate-random-username/readme.md

 This package will generate close to 200k different unique usernames, even more with digits appended.
 The wordlist has been manually reviewed to ensure the words are appropriate for use in a username.

-Options exist for a custom separator between the username, limiting username to a maximum length, adding random digits, and capitalizing the words in the username.
+Options exist for a custom separator between the username, adding random digits, and capitalizing the words in the username.

 ## Install